jeroendesloovere/vcard/README.md

 This VCard PHP class can generate a vCard with some data.
 When using an iOS device < iOS 8 it will export as a .ics file because iOS devices don't support the default .vcf files.

+**NOTE**: We are working on a complete new version to work with vCard version 4.0, with extreme good code quality.
+[Check out the new version](https://github.com/jeroendesloovere/vcard/tree/new-version)

 ## Usage

 ### Installation